qywu/Chinese-GPT/README.md

 ## Features

-This repository contains a rewritten cached Transformed based on BERT, which is the same technique used in GPT-2 implementation.
-It can cache the intermediate results, and therefore save the compuation time and memory during the decoding stage.
+This repository contains a rewritten cached BERT model, which is the same technique used in GPT-2 implementation.
+It can cache the intermediate keys and values, and therefore save the compuation time and memory during the decoding stage.

-Also, a CUDA kernel version of GELU activation function is provided.
-You have to insatll [Cupy](https://github.com/cupy/cupy) to use it.
-You can check [cuda_gelu](https://github.com/qywu/Chinese-GPT/blob/master/chinese_gpt/cuda_gelu.py) for the implementation.
-It is 2x faster than the original implementation!

 ## Installation
 Before using it, you might want to install the requirements first.